enactjs/cli/docs/installation.md

 ## Installation via NPM

-All that's needed to install enact-dev is to use npm to install it globally.
+Standard global installation of `@enact/cli` via NPM.
 For Linux `sudo` may be required.

 ```
-npm install -g enact-dev
+npm install -g @enact/cli
 ```

-This preceding command will install the latest stable version.
-You can also use tagged versions (for example `enyojs/enact-dev#0.3.0`) or the potentially-unstable development branch (`enyojs/enact-dev#develop`).
+All releases are published, with the default (and `latest` tag) being the current stable release.
+Unreleased and development builds can be installed by installing from the git repository directly (for example, `enyojs/enact-cli#develop`).